Belarus and the International Monetary Fund: International Monetary Fund programs and loans

 On July 28, 1993, under the Systematic Transformation Facility, 70.1 million SDR's were approved for Belarus in order to help with inflation and the overall quality of life for the people of Belarus.
 Although Belarus has slowly acquired economic reform and has shown to be resistant, their Parliament approved a comprehensive reform program in October 1994.
-To support the government's 1995 economic reform program, the IMF approved a second drawing under the Systematic Transformation Facility for again, 70.1 million SDR's (US $103 million).
+To support the government's 1995 economic reform program, the IMF approved a second drawing under the Systematic Transformation Facility for again, 70.1 million SDR's (US$103 million).

-On September 12, 1995 the IMF approved a stand-by agreement credit of 196 million SDRs (US $293 million).
+On September 12, 1995, the IMF approved a stand-by agreement credit of 196 million SDRs (US$293 million).
 The stand-by agreement was aimed to improve price stability, balance of payments, market economy, private ownership of land, and ultimately remove any barriers against privatization in the business sector.
 It would help promote foreign investment and lower the inflation problem.
+However, only the first $70 million of these funds were disbursed.
+In March 1996, the IMF cited the poor state of market reforms as the reason for withholding the loan.
+This decision came just one week after Russia and Belarus announced their intention to form an economic union.

 In 2005 Belarus paid off its loans, and the institution reported Belarus having a growing economy and inflation fell.

-After the financial crisis of 2007–08 Belarus was severely hit regarding trading, level of reserves, and balance of payments.
-On January 12, 2009 the IMF approved a US $2.46 billion stand-by agreement loan, which was 418.8% of the Belarus quota.
-US $787.9 million was first available and the rest was to be paid in quarterly reviews to ensure Belarus was meeting their conditions.
-On June 29, 2009 the IMF completed their first review of the stand-by agreement and approved a US $679.2 million disbursement after concluding that Belarus was following the agreements.
-The IMF also approved a loan increase to US $3.52 billion.
+After the 2008 financial crisis, Belarus was severely hit regarding trading, level of reserves, and balance of payments.
+On January 12, 2009, the IMF approved a US$2.46 billion stand-by agreement loan, which was 418.8% of the Belarus quota.
+US$787.9 million was first available and the rest was to be paid in quarterly reviews to ensure Belarus was meeting their conditions.
+On June 29, 2009, the IMF completed their first review of the stand-by agreement and approved a US$679.2 million disbursement after concluding that Belarus was following the agreements.
+The IMF also approved a loan increase to US$3.52 billion.

 In 2011 Belarus was hit with a severe crisis, and the government cut the ruble value against the US dollar by 36% and increased its interest rates and froze prices on certain staple foods.
 Belarus initially went to Russia for a loan, which Russia wasn't able to provide.
-Then, they went to the IMF requesting a US $3 billion loan.
+Then, they went to the IMF requesting a US$3 billion loan.
 Lukashenko has publicly spoke out about the IMF imposing political conditions requested in exchange for the loans, such as releasing an activist from jail.
 The IMF denied this claim insisting they were only able to impose economic reforms, not political.
-Ultimately, Belarus ended up receiving a US $3 billion dollar loan from the Eurasian Economic Community Anti Crisis Fund.
+Ultimately, Belarus ended up receiving a US$3 billion loan from the Eurasian Economic Community Anti Crisis Fund.